boisgera/cards-against-humanity/README.md

   - **I couldn't code if my life depended on it, is this project for me?**
     Do you lack [the proper motivation](https://i.ytimg.com/vi/mWqGJ613M5Y/maxresdefault.jpg)?
-    More seriously, learning Javascript -- and a new set of APIs -- will be needed and it(s going to take a bit of time;
+    More seriously, learning Javascript -- and a new set of APIs -- will be needed and it's going to take a bit of time;
     but some of your Python skills should be transferable.
 And on the other hand, I (wildly) guess that it should be "reasonably easy" to get a clunky but working prototype if you opt for a very simple interface (say, only text and buttons and